BreakFun: Jailbreaking LLMs via Schema Exploitation: Introduction

 Moving beyond simple prompt tweaks, BreakFun utilizes a formal three-component template to frame a malicious request as a benign technical task.
 The core of our methodology is the \textbf{"Trojan Schema"} a carefully crafted data structure that appears innocent but is engineered to compel the model to generate harmful content to satisfy its structural requirements.
 The template asks the LLM to simulate the hypothetical output of a code snippet that uses libraries for schema-guided generation.
 This, combined with a Chain-of-Thought component, effectively distracts the model's safety mechanisms.
 Our evaluation demonstrates that this methodology is broadly applicable, proving effective against both open-source and production-hardened API-based LLMs.

-Our key contributions are as follows: \begin{itemize} \item \textbf{A Systematic Attack Methodology:} We design and formalize \textbf{BreakFun}, a black-box jailbreaking technique that targets the cognitive process of structured reasoning in LLMs. \item \textbf{A Large-Scale Empirical Study:} We conduct a comprehensive evaluation of BreakFun across a diverse suite of 13 foundational and proprietary LLMs, establishing the widespread nature of this vulnerability. \item \textbf{A Causal Mechanism Analysis:} Through a rigorous ablation study, we deconstruct the attack and provide definitive evidence that the "Trojan Schema" is its indispensable causal mechanism. \item \textbf{A Defense Proposal:} We additionally propose and evaluate a preliminary guardrail for \textbf{Adversarial Prompt Deconstruction}, a proactive defense that neutralizes the attack by programmatically decoupling the user's semantic intent from the deceptive syntactic wrapper. \end{itemize}
+Our key contributions are as follows: \begin{itemize} \item \textbf{A Systematic Attack Methodology:} We design and formalize \textbf{BreakFun}, a black-box jailbreaking technique that targets the cognitive process of structured reasoning in LLMs. \item \textbf{A Large-Scale Empirical Study:} We conduct a comprehensive evaluation of BreakFun across a diverse suite of 13 foundational and proprietary LLMs, establishing the widespread nature of this vulnerability. \item \textbf{A Causal Mechanism Analysis:} Through a rigorous ablation study, we deconstruct the attack and provide definitive evidence that the "Trojan Schema" is its indispensable causal mechanism. \item \textbf{A Defense Proposal:} We propose and evaluate \textbf{Adversarial Prompt Deconstruction}, a proactive defense that neutralizes the BreakFun attack by decoupling user intent from the syntactic wrapper.
+We empirically validate its robustness across three distinct LLMs, using a defense-specific ablation study to prove the efficacy of the deconstruction mechanism itself. \end{itemize}

 The remainder of this paper is structured as follows.
 We detail the BreakFun methodology in Section \ref{sec:attack} and describe our experimental setup in Section \ref{sec:experiments}.
 In Section \ref{sec:results}, we present the results of our attack evaluation and ablation study.
 We then propose and evaluate our defense in Section \ref{sec:defense}, followed by a discussion of related works in Section \ref{sec:related}.
 Finally, we discuss the broader implications of our findings in Section \ref{sec:discussion} and conclude in Section \ref{sec:conclusion}.